Combinatorics and graph theory 1

 Plan of lectures

-• 16.10.: Asymptotic estimates using analytic methods (integration, radius of convergence).
+• 16.10.: Generalized Binomial Formula.
+Asymptotic estimates using analytic methods.
 Entropy and binomial coeficient estimates.
+Homework, tutorials assignment.